marryrossi/marryrossi/README.md

 I'm currently enrolled in General Assembly's full stack, software engineering bootcamp.
 We are primariy focusing on HTML, CSS, JavaScript, jQuery, React, Ruby, and Python.
 I graduate on October 31st 👩‍🎓 just in time for Halloween! 👻

 ## 🔭 I’m currently working on ...
-A blackjack game using HTML, CSS, JavaScript, and jQuery! 🃏
+A Clash Royale deck generator 🎮

 ## 👯 I’m looking to collaborate on ...
 Anything and everything 🤙 let's go!

 ## 🤔 I’m looking for help with ...
 I'm always looking to refine my skillset.
-Specifically with CSS and vanilla JavaScript at the moment.
 I love constructive feedback, so don't be shy! 🙏

 ## 📫 How to reach me: ...
 Email: maryrossi106@gmail.com